-I’ve mentioned before that 85 percent of small businesses say that word-of-mouth referrals are the No. 1 way new prospects find out about them, which is great for business.
-However, even when someone tells their friend about your business, more often than not, the first thing they do is Google you to see what others have to say.
+We’ve mentioned before that 85 percent of small businesses say that word-of-mouth referrals are the No. 1 way new prospects find out about them, which is great for business.
+However, even when someone tells their friend about your business, the next thing they do is Google you to see what others have to say.
 That’s why understanding how to get online reviews for your business is crucial to your success.

 - 68 percent of consumers trust opinions posted online.

 - 88 percent of consumers trust online reviews as much as personal recommendations.